|Geraldine "Tincy" Miller (R)|

 (214) 522-8560 FAX

-Geraldine “Tincy” Miller returned as the District 12 representative on the State Board of Education in Jan.
-2013.
+Geraldine “Tincy” Miller returned as the District 12 representative on the State Board of Education in January 2013 and was re-elected to a four-year term in 2014.
 Miller, a Republican, previously served on the board from 1984 through 2010, including four years as chair of the 15-member board.
+Collectively, with 28 years of service, she holds the longest seniority among the board members.

 Miller currently serves on the board's Committee on Instruction.
 During her previous service on the board, Miller also served on the Committee on Instruction, including a stint as committee chair.
 She is a former vice chair of the 15-member board.
 At other times, she served on the Committee on Students and the Committee on School Finance/Permanent School Fund.
 Miller served as the board's representative to the Texas Growth Fund from 1989 to 1994 and in 1993 chaired the board's Task Force on Early Childhood and Elementary Education.